flomio/flomio-sdk-ios/README.md

-# flomio_sdk
+# Flomio SDK
-Dev kit to integrate Flomio products into iOS and Android apps
+A Software Development Kit with easy to use API to integrate Flomio products into your iOS and Android apps.